tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

   ![multi_group_count.png](Images/multi_group_count.png)

-* We may want to round the prices; we can do that using the `round` function of the DataFrame, next we can group the data again.
+* We may want to round the prices; we can do that using the `round` function of the DataFrame, then we can group the data again.

   ![multi_group_round_count.png](Images/multi_group_round_count.png)